binarykittenDE/infoVis/README.md

+## Info
+This is an ReactJS app.
+If you need any help, check the [official page](https://reactjs.org/).

+It is created for the lecture "Informationsvisualisierung" at the LMU in the semester 2017/18 by the student Franziska Haaf.

 ##  Files
 * `package.json`: This file holds various metadata relevant to this project.
 This file is used to give information to `npm` to identify our project and handle its dependencies.